ios-factor/ios-factor.com/factors/dependencies.md

 This way, you can configure your CI-system to automatically install and use a given Xcode version.

-To automate the installation of Xcode, you can use the third party tool [xcode-install](https://github.com/krausefx/xcode-install).
+To automate the installation of Xcode, you can use the third party tool [xcode-install](https://github.com/krausefx/xcode-install) until Apple provides a command line tool to install Xcode ([rdar://40669425](https://openradar.appspot.com/radar?id=5064112975380480)).

 #### Ruby-based tooling